 The adenoids are areas of tissue high in the throat behind the nose.
-With the tonsils, your child’s adenoids help them build up immunity and fight infection.
+With the tonsils, a child’s adenoids help them build up immunity and fight infection.
 Sometimes the adenoids become infected by bacteria or viruses.
 This makes them enlarge (become inflamed) and can make it more difficult to breathe through the nose.

 Some children have larger than usual adenoids, which can also affect their breathing.
 There is also a link between large tonsils and adenoids and a condition called glue ear.
 This happens when the middle ear becomes blocked by a sticky substance which affects your child's hearing.